 Historically Dubrovnik has always been very special, as the city was a republic it had a very interesting political system, the major / governor was elected for a period of only one month, this was done to avoid corruption and keep focus on working in the interest of the republic. – I am sure a few citizens around the world could benefit from a similar system in their country.

-Before the Balkan war Dubrovnik was the absolute top destination in Croatia, the war, where large parts of the old town was damaged, was of course a major set back for the city, but meanwhile the city has regained its position as one of the major tourist spots in Croatia.
-The old town of Dubrovnik has been completely rebuild, only visible evidence left from the Balkan war is the many new red roof tops in the old town.
+Before the Balkan war Dubrovnik was the absolute top destination in Croatia, and the war, where large parts of the Old Town were damaged, was of course a major setback for the city, but meanwhile the city has regained its position as one of the major tourist spots in Croatia.
+The old town of Dubrovnik has been completely rebuild, only visible evidence left from the Balkan war is the many new red roof tops in the Old Town.

-When we go to Dubrovnik we normally take the coastal road from Split, which takes about 4 to 4.5 hours by car, the trips offers a magnificent view on the coast and the Dalmatian islands.
-If you follow the coastal road you will have to pass through Bosnia and Herzegovina about 60 km north of Dubrovnik, so please remember the following.
+When we go to Dubrovnik we normally take the coastal road from Split, which takes about 4 to 4.5 hours by car, the trip offers a magnificent view on the coast and the Dalmatian islands.
+If you follow the coastal road you will have to pass through Bosnia and Herzegovina about 60 km north of Dubrovnik, so please remember the following:

-- It is wise not to speed in Bosnia, as you most likely will meet the police with a “laser pistol” checking your speed.
+- it is wise not to drive fast in Bosnia, as you most likely will meet the police with a “laser pistol” checking your speed.

 Here is a fee tips which might be useful for a trip to Dubrovnik:

 - Parking in Dubrovnik is relative expensive (1.5-2 Euro/hour) there are 3 parking spaces close to the wall, but before you decide to park on one of those you might read below where to find one of the cheper parking space, just 500 meters from Pile Gate.

 This is how you find the the cheap parking space: